 Want a better tasting jug of water to sip on daily?
 Just add some dry fruit to your water bottle.
 It gives a delightful, subtle taste with nearly nil calories.

-So be frugal; learn to “water it down,” and, while watering, realize what our precious Lord gave us through this clear, amazing substance.
+So be frugal; learn to “water it down,” and, while watering, realize what our precious Lord gave to us through this clear, amazing substance--Himself, Living Water.